 Insufficient Evidence for

-- Dark spots on skin due to aging and sun exposure.
+- Aging skin.
 Early research shows that applying a cream containing 2% N-acetyl glucosamine and 4% niacinamide to the face decreases dark spots caused by aging and sun exposure.
 It's unclear if applying a cream containing only N-acetyl glucosamine would have the same effect.

-- Inflammatory bowel diseases, including ulcerative colitis and Crohn's disease.
+- Long-term swelling (inflammation) in the digestive tract (inflammatory bowel disease or IBD).
 There is some early evidence that N-acetyl glucosamine taken by mouth or rectally might decrease symptoms of IBD in children with Crohn's disease or ulcerative colitis.

 - Knee pain.
 Early research shows that taking N-acetyl glucosamine along with chondroitin sulfate does not relieve pain in middle-aged and older adults with long-term knee pain.